Q. WE LIKE YOUR PHOTOGRAPHY AND WOULD LIKE TO FIND OUT MORE… SO WHAT DO WE DO NOW?

 Q. WHAT PHOTOGRAPHIC EQUIPMENT DO YOU USE?

-A: I use some of the best equipment on the market today.
+A: OK, so for the geeky part: I use some of the best equipment on the market today.
 My main camera is Nikon’s flagship camera, the D4 which I chose mainly for its ability to focus fast and capture photographs in low light situations without need for a flash or other lighting.
 This is great for photographers covering wedding receptions and other evening events.
 I also use four lenses.
 My newest lens is a 105mm macro for close-ups and details.
 My ‘workhorse’ has to be the Nikon 70-200mm f/2.8 with vibration reduction II technology.
 This again helps reportage wedding photographers work in low light conditions.
 Then there’s my wide-angle 16-35mm to capture the true atmosphere of your day.
 Finally is my Nikon 50mm f/1.4 prime lens – a must for any wedding photographer as it gives great bokeh (professional term for a blurry background) and a narrow depth of field.